We’re committed to transparency. We may earn money when you follow our recommendations, but compensation doesn’t affect our ratings. Learn more.

 In remote areas where cable and fiber aren’t available, satellite internet may be your only option.
 Viasat offers a wide range of satellite internet plans, but only some of them offer good performance and value for your money compared to other satellite internet providers.

 The best plans are Viasat’s Unlimited plans.
 Those with at least 25 Mbps of speed and 100 GB of high-speed data will give you the ability to do basic web browsing.
-Viasat’s most expensive plan, with 150 Mbps of download speed and 300 GB of data, is the best plan for larger households or those who want to enjoy more video streaming.
+Viasat’s most expensive plan, with 150 Mbps of download speed and 500 GB of high-speed data, is the best plan for larger households.
 It also gives you the most data for your dollar.

 We wouldn’t recommend Viasat’s Liberty plans because the internet speed and data limits are far too restrictive.
 If you don’t mind sacrificing a bit of speed or data usage to save money, HughesNet’s 25 Mbps plans are less costly than Viasat’s equivalent plans.
-For a similar price, Starlink can achieve higher speeds (up to 250 Mbps) and has lower latency than Viasat, though Starlink is available only in limited locations and has customer service issues.
+For a similar price, Starlink can achieve lower latency than Viasat, though Starlink is available only in limited locations and has customer service issues.

 It's also important to think about price hikes.
 With Viasat, all plan prices go up after three months, in the range of $20–$100 depending on your plan.
 You can't get out of these increases because you'll have to sign a contract.
 It's a bummer, but we like that prices are guaranteed for two years starting in month four.